edwardsmoses/edwardsmoses.com/_data/blog/2022-09-10-unit-testing-of-firestore-rules.md

 First, we have the firestore rules read into the `FIRESTORE_RULES` variable

 Then, we initialize the Firebase project and the Admin SDK.
-We're using the ADMIN sdk to bypass the rules so we can create the mock documents.
+We're using the Admin SDK to bypass the rules so we can create the mock documents.

 We apply the rules using `loadFirestoreRules`